crofty/mapstatic/README.md

 ## License

-Foreman is licensed under the MIT license.
+Mapstatic is licensed under the MIT license.

 See LICENSE for the full license text.